CtrlK

 Completeness

-The description explicitly answers both 'what' (update version-sensitive infrastructure reference files including tool versions, MCP packages, CLI commands, base image tags, IaC patterns using online research) and 'when' (with a comprehensive list of trigger phrases prefaced by 'This skill should be used when').
-The 'when' clause is very explicit.
+The description explicitly answers both 'what' (update version-sensitive infrastructure reference files including tool versions, MCP packages, CLI commands, base image tags, IaC patterns using online research) and 'when' (with a comprehensive list of trigger phrases and the general condition 'wants to update the version-sensitive infrastructure reference files').
+The 'Use when' equivalent is clearly stated.

 3 / 3